 Produces helplessness and hopelessness

 Leads to detachment and depression

 ”Work – Lifestyle – Personality traits”

-Anyone who feels overworked and undervalued can get burnout – from moms with babies, workers who neglect to take leave and people in old age.
+Anyone who feels overworked and undervalued can get burnout – from moms with babies, workers who neglect to take leave, and people in old age.
 It is not only caused by stressful work or too many responsibilities.
 Your lifestyle and personality traits can also lead you to develop burnout.

-Helpguide.org classify causes of burnout as follows:
+Helpguide.org classify the causes of burnout as follows:

 Work-related causes of burnout

 - Unmanageable workload.
 Feeling like you have little or no control over your work